live4thamuzik/L4TM-HyDE/README.md

 # L4TM-HyDE

-A personalized fork of [HyDE](https://github.com/HyDE-Project/HyDE) that keeps the best parts (theming system, 63 themes) while removing complexity and adding better shell/terminal support.
+A personalized fork of [HyDE](https://github.com/HyDE-Project/HyDE) that installs Hyprland configured just like the maintainer's system - minimal but complete, with full `hyde-cli` and `hyde-shell` theming support, plus all your `.dots` configurations.

 ## What's Different from HyDE